Can Aloe Vera Heal Acne Scars? Here's What The Research Says

-Aloin, another compound that's naturally found in the aloe vera plant, has been shown to have anti-inflammatory properties that promote overall skin healing.
+Aloin, another compound that's naturally found in the aloe vera plant, has been shown to have anti-inflammatory properties that promote overall skin healing2.
 Inflammation is, after all, at the root of a growing list of health issues, skin included, which is where using topical aloe vera can help.
 Board-certified dermatologist Dhaval Bhanusali, M.D., sums up aloe as a "great anti-inflammatory," saying that "aloe vera can certainly help with the anti-inflammatory effect and healing damaged skin."

-Per one study, topical aloe vera gel was found to be even more effective at suppressing skin inflammation than hydrocortisone cream (a steroid that's commonly prescribed to quell a range of inflammatory skin issues).
-This is crucial because, as plenty of research has demonstrated, inflammation occurs at every stage of acne development, and in all types of acne.
+Per one study, topical aloe vera gel was found to be even more effective at suppressing skin inflammation than hydrocortisone cream3 (a steroid that's commonly prescribed to quell a range of inflammatory skin issues).
+This is crucial because, as plenty of research has demonstrated, inflammation occurs at every stage of acne development4, and in all types of acne.
 Bottom line: Taming inflammation is key to maintaining overall skin health—and keeping acne, and its subsequent aftermath, at bay.

 3. Aloe vera may boost your other acne treatments.